Does My Medicare Supplement Insurance Plan Cover My Spouse?

-The best time to enroll in a Medicare Supplement plan is typically during your Medicare Supplement Open Enrollment Period.
+The best time to enroll in a Medicare Supplement insurance plan is typically during your Medicare Supplement Open Enrollment Period.
 During this period, insurance companies may not use medical underwriting to deny coverage on the basis of current or past health problems, although you might face a waiting period before coverage starts.
-It is possible to buy a Medicare Supplement plan outside of your Open Enrollment Period if special conditions apply.
+It is possible to buy a Medicare Supplement insurance plan outside of your Open Enrollment Period if special conditions apply.
 If no special conditions apply, you may be denied coverage based on your health condition or required to pay a higher premium.

 The Medicare Supplement Open Enrollment Period begins on the first day of the month that you are both 65 or older and enrolled in Medicare Part B. Depending on your age and your birthdays, you and your spouse may likely have different Open Enrollment Periods.
 Some states have additional Open Enrollment Periods including those for people under age 65.